Assetz Capital Review

 Low Defaults and Good Recovery Rates

-Asstez Capital recovery team works diligently to recover capital and interest on defaulted loans.
-As of April 18th 2017, 315 loans have been written.
-Nine defaulted loans have been fully recovered resulting zero losses for investors.
+Assetz Capital’s recovery team works diligently to recover capital and interest on defaulted loans.
+As of June 2017, 403 loans have been written.
+All twelve defaulted loans have been fully recovered resulting zero losses for investors.

 Those are encouraging recovery rates and as Assetz improves their underwriting quality (they’ve spent significant resources on improving their credit team), I imagine these recovery rates will stay stable or improve (assuming a stable economy).